Accruals and Prepayments: Understanding Their Role in Accounting

 Aspect Accruals Prepayments

-Definition Expenses incurred or revenues earned but not yet paid or received.
+Definition Expenses or revenues incurred or earned but not yet paid or received.
 Payments made or received in advance for future expenses or revenues.

 4. Importance of Accruals and Prepayments in Accounting